MYDIH/AJAXo/README.md

 var Page = {
     this.name = "MyPage"; // This parameter is mandatory and is used to identify a page, this.serveurPage = "php/MyPage.php"; // This parameter is also mandatory and it needs to point to the
-                                         // serveur page you want to reach by AJAX
+                                         // server page you want to reach by AJAX

     this.load = function(params) {